- 106,724

 He's utterly insane at this point, just leave him be.
 Ninja isn't even in here baiting him either.
 Just take your time thinking about what your gonna do moving forward.

 yeah that was the one I noticed too.
 Looks like they have Wisconsin mich pa and Ohio on the 2000 map though.
-I would think the writers did their homework and it is accurate for a win thoughGood question.
-I'm not sure what the delegate counts were in 2000, but I do see that Virginia is red the instead of blue.
+I would think the writers did their homework and it is accurate for a win though

 I'm not buying that the platform got rejected outright, she still won the popular vote, it's the messenger who ended up making the difference with the votes that ended up making the biggest difference in the electoral math man

-I'm not suggesting taking the nomination like that man ,just that it should've been a way more level playing field from the onset with institutional support from the DNC and the Democratic media establishment being pread out evenly instead of overwhelmingly in one direction
+I'm not suggesting taking the nomination like that man :lol:,just that it should've been a way more level playing field from the onset with institutional support from the DNC and the Democratic media establishment being pread out evenly instead of overwhelmingly in one direction